PermutaTriangle/Tilings/README.rst

 as class methods on ``TileScopePack``.
 They are

 - ``point_placements``: checks if cells are empty or not and places extreme points in cells
 - ``row_and_col_placements``: places the left or rightmost points in columns, or the bottom or topmost points in rows
-- ``regular_insertion_encoding``: this pack include the strategies required for finding the specification corresponding to a regular insertion encoding
+- ``regular_insertion_encoding``: this pack includes the strategies required for finding the specification corresponding to a regular insertion encoding
 - ``insertion_row_and_col_placements``: this pack places rows and columns as above, but first ensures every active cell contains a point (this is in the same vein as "slots" in the regular insertion encoding paper)
 - ``insertion_point_placements``: places extreme points in cells, but first ensures every active cell contains a point
-- ``pattern_placements``: inserts size one requirements into a tiling, and then places points with respect to a pattern, e.g. if your permutation contains 123, then place the leftmost point that acts as the 2 in the occurrence of 123
+- ``pattern_placements``: inserts size one requirements into a tiling, and then places points with respect to a pattern, e.g. if your permutation contains 123, then place the leftmost point that acts as a 2 in an occurrence of 123
 - ``requirement_placements``: places points with respect to any requirement, e.g. if your permutation contains {12, 21}, then place the rightmost point that is either an occurrence of 1 in 12 or an occurrence of 2 in 21.
 - ``only_root_placements``: this is the same as ``pattern_placements`` except
-we only allow inserting into 1x1 tilings, therefore making a finite pack
+  we only allow inserting into 1x1 tilings, therefore making it a finite pack
-- ``all_the_strategies``:
+- ``all_the_strategies``: a pack containing most of the strategies (we say all as the pack sounds good then)

 Each of these packs have different paramaters that can be set.
-You can view this by using ``help(TileScopePack.pattern_placements)``.
+You can view this by using the help command e.g., ``help(TileScopePack.pattern_placements)``.
 If you need help picking the right pack to enumerate your class join us on our `Discord server <https://discord.gg/ySJD6SV>`__ where we'd be happy to help.

-You can make any pack use fusion by using the method ``make_fusion``, for example, here is how to create the pack ``row_placements_fusion``.
+You can make any pack use the fusion strategy by using the method ``make_fusion``, for example, here is how to create the pack ``row_placements_fusion``.

 .. code:: python